kg4ydw/noacli/documentation/Readme.md

     There is no header in the data, use numbered headers instead of the first line

 `--fixed`
-    force fixed width parsing instead of csv parsing
+    force fixed width parsing instead of csv parsing with delimiters

 `--nopick`
+`--pick`
-    Don't show the colum picker at start
+    Don't show (or show) the colum picker at start (default: show if more than 10 columns)

 `--filtercol=` and `--filter=`
     Set initial filter column and filter string (useful in favorites) Filtercol may be a (1 based) column index or the first match in headers

-`--mask` or `--mask nlines`
+`--mask` or `--mask=nlines`
-    Forces --fixed; Read the whole table (or just nlines) up front and use a mask algorithm to split fixed width tables, looking for columns with only whitespace (or delimiters if specified, e.g. =-+: )
+    Forces --fixed; Read the whole table (or just nlines) up front and use a mask algorithm to split fixed width tables, looking for columns with only whitespace (or delimiters if specified, e.g. --delimiters=-=+: )

-Like qtail, table also accepts the --file and --files options.
+Like qtail, table also accepts the --file and --files options when used inside noacli.

 ## small output
 The small output dock window will collect output from commands that